Tommertom/ng2sonos/README.md

 The project will need the UDP cordova plugin to run (for Sonos discovery): `ionic plugin add cordova-plugin-chrome-apps-sockets-udp`, xml2js `npm install typings xml2js --save` and typings `typings install dt~xml2js --save`.

-Due to cross-origin restrictions, this may not work in a browser (although it does with me).
+Due to cross-origin restrictions, this may not work in a browser (chrome- install cors plugin).
 So you may need to `ionic run android` or `ionic run ios` to a device or upload in ionic view to see it working.

 This demo is available in Ionic View (similar to Apple's Testflight) under app ID `fb42ab33`.
 Download Ionic View in your app store (android/iOS), register free
 Ionic account (https://apps.ionic.io/signup) and enjoy.
 Assure you do a `Clear App Data` in Ionic View if you want to enjoy the latest committed version.
+NOTE: the app isn't working in Ionic View due to CORS restrictions.

 ## Usage of the service